hKedia/dShare/report/README.md

-Looking at the limitations of the existing solutions, we propose a solution for secure information exchange with blockchains using smart contracts, immutable timestamping and decentralized storage.
+Looking at the limitations of the existing solutions, we propose a solution for secure information exchange with blockchains using smart contracts, permanent timestamping and decentralized storage.

 For timestamping both OriginStamp and Chainpoint can be used as they can handle large volumes of data and provide a rich set of APIs for